Storage Hunters

 Storage Hunters is a reality television series presented by Sean Kelly (as the auctioneer).
-It originally ran in the United States from 2011 to 2014 on TruTV and has been shown in the UK on the digital channel Dave.
-A domestic UK version, also featuring Kelly, started broadcasting in 2014 and continued into 2016 with a fifth series that aired in April 2016.
-There was also a UK celebrity special which aired for Christmas 2015, with all the money each celebrity made going to their chosen charity.
+It originally ran in the United States from 2011 to 2013 on TruTV and has been shown in the UK on the digital channel Dave.
+A domestic UK version, also featuring Kelly, ran from 2014 to 2016.

-In October 2016, Dave announced that a celebrity series would take place, following the huge hit of the one-off special earlier in the year, with five 60-minute episodes.
-The format is the same, all the money they made went to their chosen charity.

 The series has also been shown on New Zealand's TV3.

 Background

 Sean Kelly grew up in Germany.
 After leaving school, he worked as a store detective before joining the Army, becoming a German interpreter, and then being stationed in Iraq.
 He then worked as an auctioneer, and compering comedy clubs at night.
 After a fight broke out at an auction, he came up with the idea for the show, describing it as "Antiques Roadshow meets WWF!"

+The show was originally developed by S. Tobin Kirk, Kevin Lewis, Timothy Brown, and Juan Granja under their banner Hard Boiled Entertainment, which they founded while working together at a design and motion graphics company called Famer Brown in Venice, California.
+After shaping the concept and attending several storage auctions for research, Tobin connected with Sean Kelly, and together they entered into a production deal with The T-Group, who subsequently sold the series to TruTV.